mastodon/fediverse_auxiliary_service_provider_specifications/discovery/data_sharing/v0.1/data_sharing.md

-# Fediscovery: Fediverse Discovery Providers
+# "Fediscovery": Data Sharing Specification

-## 02: Content Ingestion
+## Overview

+Specification identifier: `data_sharing`

 In order to be able to present results, discovery providers need to be able to request content from connected fediverse servers.
 Two different concerns need to be distinguished: Retrieving new content as it is created and retrieving historic content to backfill search indexes.

-### Restrictions On Content Being Shared
+## Restrictions On Content Being Shared

 A single FASP will never be used by all fediverse servers.
 To ensure it still gets a broad view not limited to a small number of servers,